LegendaryMagma/legendarymagma.github.io/_posts/2021-10-07-this-post-compares-the-length-of-the-seasons.md

 ---
 layout: post
-title: "This post compares the length of the seasons in Northern and Southern Hemispheres"
+title: This post compares the length of the seasons in Northern and Southern Hemispheres
 categories: science
 author:
 - LegendaryMagma

 ---
 Did you know that the seasons are not the same length?

 Did you know that the seasons are different lengths in the Northern and Southern Hemispheres?

 ### Southern Hemisphere Start End Dates